-- For each of the next 5 future years, a set of Full Models containing Physical data and System Capacity data, which together describe the anticipated future physical grid and anticipated non-coincident bus loadings - Difference Models of all firm future development projects anticipated to complete set of in the next 5 years
+- For each of the next 5 future years, a set of Full Models containing Physical data and System Capacity data, which together describe the anticipated future physical grid and anticipated non-coincident bus loadings - Difference Models of all firm future development projects anticipated to complete in the next 5 years

-Two Annexes provide detail on LTDS data exchange requirements to be met is described in:
+Two Annexes provide detail on LTDS data exchange requirements:

-- LTDS Grid Modelling Annex 1÷ Grid Modelling Guidelines describes the grid model data to be provided and the CIM classes, attributes and associations to be used to do so. - LTDS Grid Modelling Annex 2 - Data Exchange Specifications and Annex 2: LTDS Grid Modelling Guidelines, and their Appendices. describes the CIM- based data structures used to organise and publish the LTDS data exchanges.
+- LTDS Grid Modelling Annex 1 Grid Modelling Guidelines describes the grid model data to be provided and the CIM classes, attributes and associations to be used to do so. - LTDS Grid Modelling Annex 2 Data Exchange Specifications describes the CIM-based data structures used to organise and publish the LTDS data exchanges.

-In order to assist usersAn overview of each is given below.
+An overview of each is given below.